 The Regional Chronic Diseases (RCD) program helps Northerners in the area of chronic diseases.
 With a mandate to work in collaboration with key stakeholder groups, the RCD provides and stewards NH’s response to chronic diseases for the entire population of the North.
 Presently, there is a focus on four specific diseases.
-They include, Cardiac and Stroke Care, Cancer Care, Kidney Care and HIV & Hepatitis C Care.
+They include, cardiac and stroke care, cancer care, kidney care and HIV and Hepatitis C care.

 The program gathers information, creates tools, develops policy and helps create change to the health care system in order to directly deliver or support the delivery of “closer to home” chronic diseases health services where people live, learn, work and play.

 RCD promotes well-being in the North by collaborating with others to:

 - Prevent the development of serious chronic diseases

 - Improve specialized care

 - Help people living with chronic diseases to have better outcomes

 RCD provides leadership in chronic disease prevention and care by:

 - Creating policies, protocols and procedures that are used regionally to provide consistent care